Omnistac/zedux/packages/react/README.md

 }

 const Input = ({ name }) => {
-  const formAtomInstance = formAtom.useConsumer() // oooooh we could make some way to notify formAtom of this consumer, passing params to initialize this form field const [form, setForm] = formAtomInstance.useState()
+  const formAtomInstance = formAtom.useConsumer() // TODO: we could make some way to notify formAtom of this consumer, passing params to initialize this form field const [form, setForm] = formAtomInstance.useState()

   return (